 - PROTECTION of the stored DATA

-Each of this three dimensions applies the components from CIA model, hence confidentiality and integrity of data is consider not only for data in-transit, but also for data during user authorization and for data stored in the database.
+Each of these three dimensions applies the components from the CIA model, hence confidentiality and integrity of data are considered not only for data-in-transit but also for data during user authorization and for data stored in the database.

 ISDS key features

 ISDS information security solution developed by Nissatech follows the OWASP and SANS guidelines and general best practice for reliable software development in order to avoid well-known vulnerabilities and provide stable and secure systems.
 Key features of this approach can be grouped by horizontal dimensions described above:

 » Dynamic permission-based access (on-the-fly)

 Well designed System Architecture as the foundation of a good security

 Applications without security architecture are as bridges constructed without finite element analysis and wind tunnel testing.
 Sure, they look like bridges, but they will fall down at the first flutter of a butterfly’s wings.
 Although many people connect data security only with software implementation, good data protection requires well-designed security architecture i.e. well-configured network devices, scaled components and multitier architectural patterns.